Afsoon-Ghazanfari/Afsoon-Ghazanfari/README.md

 ### Hi there 👋
-## I am a data science learner, a physicist, and a curious geek about Data Science & Data Analysis
+## I am a data science learner, a physicist, and a curious geek about Data Analysis

 - 🔭 I’m currently working on "Salary Predictor project" at ReDI School
 - 🌱 I’m currently learning Tableau